 Amidst bites and tidbits of talk, plates are cleaned and glasses clinked in affirmation.
 Dessert is Ma’s concoction of gelatin, condensed milk, and fresh mango.
 Joining the two-toned jelly is a ripe piece of the dessert’s signature fruit, silky and a bit spicy.
 Mine is gone in a few quick bites, a restorative and slightly tropical way to end the feast.

 After more clapping for Ma, twenty gracious eaters continue to chat and drain the dregs of their wine glasses.
-The lingering of diners long after the food courses have stopped coming, in my mind, is one mark of a truly successful meal.
+The lingering of diners long after the food courses have stopped coming is one mark of a truly successful meal.
 For two hours, Ma’s genuine cuisine and humble passion entertained and satiated.
 It was unique without pretension, a relatively short-lived and rare time of authentically delicious food and honest human interaction.
-I can’t wait to eat at her table again soon.